5.C.1.b v - Cremation

 Table 1: Annual amount of cremated human bodies, in [kt]

-Source: own calculation, conversion is not described in more detail here for reasons of piety, but is done in a manner comparable to other publications.
+data source: own calculation, conversion is not described in detail here for reasons of piety, but is comparable to other publications

 Emission factors